QuentinRa/blog.quentinra.dev/proj/design-patterns/index.md

 Notes

-* the authors of this initiative, the Gang of four, made a [tutorial here](https://www.gofpatterns.com/design-patterns/module1/intro-design-patterns.php).
+* the authors of this initiative, the Gang Of Four (GOF), made a [tutorial here](https://www.gofpatterns.com/design-patterns/module1/intro-design-patterns.php).
 * **edit 24/06/2021**: I recently found [this website](https://java-design-patterns.com/) and [this GitHub](https://github.com/iluwatar/java-design-patterns),  which are wonderful materials to start learning design-pattern.
 They are **different** from what I learned in school, but I may improve this course later using them.
 * **edit 21/07/2021**: Again, I found this [great website](https://sourcemaking.com/design_patterns) explaining both design patterns and anti-patterns with examples in a lot of languages.